naticoo/framework/README.md

     easy to use events
 - And much more

-Natico is designed to be a low level and extendable framework for [Discordeno](https://github.com/discordeno/discordeno)

-This project is inspireed by [discord-akairo](https://github.com/discord-akairo/discord-akairo)
+This project is inspired by [discord-akairo](https://github.com/discord-akairo/discord-akairo)

 For more information/docs visit the [examples](https://github.com/naticoo/examplebot) page